 You begin to notice distinctions in the grid pattern of the neighborhood block by block.
 By East 97th Street, you will see a real change.
 The Metropolitan Hospital, the Department of Sanitation and the Washington Housing projects set almost a border between the Upper East Side and Spanish Harlem once you pass Third Avenue.

 By 99th Street, the Washington Carver Houses start to dominate the middle of the neighborhood and Mt.
 Sinai cuts the neighborhood between the Upper East Side from Spanish Harlem to the east to Park Avenue.
-I tried once again to visit the Martha Stewart Garden in the Washington Carver complex but again the gate was locked.
+I tried once again to visit the Martha Stewart Garden in the Washington Carver complex at Madison Avenue and East 99th Street but again the gate was locked.
 At this point, it looked like it could have used a gardener to touch it up.

-I continued the zig-zag through the streets having criss-crossed again through the projects that I had walked a couple of times before.
-Between Park and Lexington Avenues as you round 101 Street, you can find some beautifully maintained brownstones and landscaped stairs with potted plants.
+I continued the zigzag through the streets having crisscrossed again through the projects that I had walked a couple of times before.
+Between Park and Lexington Avenues as you round 101st Street, you can find some beautifully maintained brownstones and landscaped stairs with potted plants.
 It looks like something you would see in the village downtown.